The lotus flower is a beautiful plant that has been used in art, spirituality, and to decorate homes and gardens for millennia.

 Order and prioritization bring harmony to your body, mind, and spirit.
 It helps develop clarity, mindfulness, and creativity to flow the river of life.

 The Sixth aspect is synergy.
 Finding the right partners is crucial for achieving more than you can do by yourself.
 Collaboration is key to success.

 Last but not least is giving your best to the world through art, science, and business.
 Deliver maximum value to the society achievable only through a solid self-responsible ego and integrity built in the initial Petals.

 Are you ready to explore each petal and become limitless?

 For Yogis, the lotus flower with 1,000 petals is related to the Sahasrara Chakra, the seventh Chakra.

 The Sahasrara is the Chakra system that runs from the top of the head to about 20 centimeters above it.
 Besides the Sahashara itself in this region, we also have the Nirvana Chakra and the Guru Chakra.

-The Thousand Petals Lotus opens in the Nirvana Chakra.
-It is also where Shiva resides.
+The Thousand Petals Lotus opens in the Nirvana Chakra, and it is also where Shiva resides.

-All the Chakras are essential, but the 7th Chakra is vital because it opens our divine consciousness.
-It awakens our spirit and brings us closer to God.
+The 7th Chakra opens our divine consciousness, awakening our spirit and bringing us closer to God.

-As we have seen, the lotus flower is born from the darkness of the swamp, from the mud.
-Nevertheless, it doesn’t get dirty with mud; it remains pure and immaculate.
+As we saw, the Lotus Flower is born from the darkness of the swamp, from the mud, and yet, it is pure and immaculate.